Rye St Antony School: History

-The school was founded by Elizabeth Rendall and Ivy King in 1930 after a visit to the Church of St Anthony in Rye, East Sussex.
+The school was founded by Elizabeth Rendall and Ivy King in 1930 after a visit to the Church of St Anthony of Padua in Rye, East Sussex.

-There have been only six Headmistresses in Rye's history.
+There were only seven headmistresses in Rye's history.
 In 1960, Miss Rendall died, and in 1963 the school became an educational trust with a Governing Body.
-Miss King continued as Headmistress until 1976 and, unfailing in her interest and encouragement, spent her retirement in a house in the school grounds until her death in 1993.
-Miss King's younger sister, Miss Gwen, joined the school in 1939 and faithfully served the school until her death in 2000 at the age of ninety-nine.
+Miss King continued as Headmistress until 1976 and spent her retirement in a house in the school grounds until her death in 1993.
+Miss King's younger sister, Gwen, joined the school in 1939 and faithfully served the school until her death in 2000 at the age of ninety-nine.
 Miss King’s successor as Headmistress was Patsy Sumpter who came to the school in 1959 and worked alongside Miss King in various posts before succeeding her as Headmistress from 1976 until 1990.
-Alison Jones was appointed as successor to Miss Sumpter, and the fifth Headmistress, Sarah Ryan, succeeded Miss Jones on Miss Jones's retirement in 2018 however, she stayed for just two years.
-Miss Joanne Croft is now acting head at the school.
+Alison Jones was appointed as successor to Patsy Sumpter, and the fifth Headmistress, Sarah Ryan, succeeded Miss Jones on Miss Jones's retirement in 2018 and stayed for two years.
+Joanne Croft was then the head until 2023, when she was replaced by an interim head to support the school through the merge with Headington School.

-The school was first situated in central Oxford before moving to its present site of 12 acre in Headington in 1939.
-The school grounds include a Victorian house built by Alfred Waterhouse, the Architect that designed The Natural History Museum, both in Oxford and London.
+The school was in central Oxford before moving to its present site of 12 acre in Headington in 1939.
+The school grounds included a Victorian house built by Alfred Waterhouse.

-A new high specification Performing Arts centre was opened in February 2005.
+A performing arts centre was opened in February 2005.
 The school also opened a new Sports Centre (the Morton Sports Centre) in 2008 and renovated the Sixth Form Centre and Boarding house in 2010.

-The school was rated "outstanding" in all aspects during their recent 2017 ISI inspection.
+The school was rated "outstanding" in all aspects during their 2017 ISI inspection.

 The school was criticised on social media for the wording of its 2020 exam results release in the midst of the controversial government algorithm used to determine grades, which was criticised by many for using the prior performance of a school to help determine results, causing pupils in low-income areas to achieve significantly less than similarly-performing students in more affluent areas.
 On 13 August 2020, the day the A-Level results came out, Joanne Croft, the headteacher, posted on Twitter; “#ResultsDay I’m so very proud of all our girls today for their #alevels2020 Ambitious and determined, no pandemic was going to stop them! #DreamBig #WorkHard #Success”.
 Her tweet caused substantial backlash on social media and was even covered by the Financial Times, which commented that the algorithm led to the school "overturning its normally below-average performance with a stunning set of grades this year."